 - 1-bedroom Grand Suite

 - Junior suite

 I had an ocean-view balcony suite, and I always loved spending time on the balcony enjoying the spectacular view of the ocean.
 The room itself had a television, a king bed, a hair dryer, a pull-out couch, a desk, a closet, a small table, and a bathroom (with shower).
 It could accommodate three guests, but other ocean-view staterooms have a bunk bed that pulls down to accommodate a fourth guest.

-The Allure of the Seas is available for booking now, out of Galveston.
+The Allure of the Seas is available for booking now.
 Learn more on the Royal Caribbean website.